pangolindex/exchange-contracts/contracts/staking-positions/README.md

 same.
 Note that the compounding function is not just for convenience, it is also a way to bypass restarting the staking duration by calling `harvest()` (🔴).

 * 🟢 `compound()`:
-  * Harvests and restakes the accrued rewards without restarting the staking duration,
+  * Harvests and re-stakes the accrued rewards without restarting the staking duration,
   * The staking duration of the newly staked tokens starts from zero.

 Since all positions are NFTs, this implementation opens the door for derivatives.
 This would allow